donglearnsda/Crypto-Currency-Project/README.md

 3. Setup process:
 - Step 1: Using draw.io website to preliminary design a data model for the data warehouse.
-- Step 2: Performing data cleaning and normalization process.
+- Step 2: Performing data cleaning and normalization process by using **Power Pivot** on Power BI.
-- Step 3: Making and connecting tables.
+- Step 3: Creating and connecting tables through primary and foreign keys.
 - Step 4: Building a dashboard based on CFO's requests on Power BI.

 4. References: